-Our aim was to study the evolution of adaptive abilities of coral colonies originating from different thermal regimes.
-As morphology can be misleading for species identification in scleractinians, we used a molecular approach to test the species relationships of our samples.
-The analysis of mitochondrial sequences indicated that, despite similar morphologies, our samples corresponded to different phylogroups.
-This agrees well with previous works showing the importance of cryptic lineages and morphological plasticity in the Pocillopora genus (Gelinet al. 2017a and references herein).
-Oman corresponds to species hypothesis PSH12 of (Gelinet al.2017a)which is restricted to the Northwestern Indian Ocean.
-Regarding the two species hypothesis from NC, PSH05 (type βor 5a) is found in the Indian Ocean, the Pacific Ocean and the Red Sea and PSH04 (type α or 4a) is nearly exclusively found in the Pacific Ocean (very rare in the Indian Ocean, and not found yet in Red Sea) (see Gelinet al. 2017a).
-It would be interesting to study if inside each phylogroup, different thermotolerancemechanisms are present, which would be informative on the evolution or conservation of such strategies.
-Conversely, the observation of a similar response to thermal stress in two different species in NCcould indicate either a conserved strategy or a convergence under the same ecological conditions.
+Our aim was to compare the phenotypic plasticity in terms of transcriptomic response to heat stress of coral colonies originating from different localities displaying contrasted thermal regimes.
+As morphology can be misleading for species identification in scleractinians, notably in Pocillopora genus (Gélin et al., 2017a), we used a molecular approach to test the species relationships of our samples.
+The analysis of mitochondrial sequences and clustering analyses indicated that, despite similar morphologies, our samples corresponded to different species.
+This agrees well with previous works showing the importance of cryptic lineages and morphological plasticity in the Pocillopora genus (Gélin et al. 2017a and references herein).
+Oman colonies corresponded to species hypothesis PSH12 of (Gélin et al. 2017b),which is restricted to the Northwestern Indian Ocean.
+Regarding the two species hypotheses from NC, SSH05a (P. damicornis type β SSH05a or P. acuta) is found in the Pacific Ocean and PSH04 (P. damicornis type α or P. damicornis sensu stricto) is nearly exclusively found in the Pacific Ocean (very rare in the Indian Ocean, and not found yet in Red Sea) (Gélin et al. 2017b).
+It would be interesting to study whether inside each species hypothesis, different thermotolerance phenotypes are present.
+Conversely, the observation of a similar response to thermal stress in two different species in NC, as revealed by differential gene expression as well as DAPC analyses, could indicate either a conserved strategy or a convergence under the same ecological conditions.

 An ecologically realistic heat stress

-Here wecharacterized and compared the response to heat stress of coral colonies collectedfromwild populations which were exposed to two contrasting thermal regimes.
-The heat stress applied in this study was ecologically realistic, since the first visual response to (i.e. polyp closure) was observed for all colonies when the gradually increasing experimental temperature reached exactly the upper temperature they are subjecttoin natura (30°C and 34°C for NC and Om corals, respectively).
-From a biological point of view this first result hence clearly supports that these colonies from two localities and different phylogroups within the genus Pocilloporaare experiencing to different thermal regimes in naturaand that theydisplay differential ability to deal with heat stress.
-Moreover, the accurate control of all other seawater parameters allows us to consider that the holobiont response to the thermal treatment is specific to heat stress and not to other possible confounding effects.Any change in the holobiontistherefore a response to the heat stress and notbecause of disruption of the coral integrity.
+The heat stress applied in this study was ecologically realistic, since the first visual response (i.e. polyp closure) was observed for all colonies when the gradually increasing experimental temperature reached the upper temperature they are subjected to in natura (30°C and 34°C for NC and Om corals, respectively).
+From a biological point of view this first result hence clearly supports that these colonies from two localities that are experiencing two different thermal regimes in natura display differential ability to deal with heat stress.
+Moreover, the accurate control of all other seawater parameters allows us to consider that the holobiont response to the thermal treatment is specific to heat stress and not to other possible confounding effects.
+Last, as we analyzed the samples before the first visible signs of stress (polyp closure), any change in the holobiont would therefore reflect the response to the heat stress and not homeostasis breakdown after disruption of the coral integrity.

-Symbiotic community: bacterial and Symbiodiniumcomposition
+Symbiotic community: bacterial and Symbionaceae composition